awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

 +  Creates a security group for the directory controllers\.

-When you launch an AWS Directory Service for Microsoft Active Directory \(Enterprise Edition\), AWS creates an Organizational Unit \(OU\) that contains all your directory’s objects\.
+When you launch an AWS Directory Service for Microsoft Active Directory, AWS creates an Organizational Unit \(OU\) that contains all your directory’s objects\.
 This OU, which has the NetBIOS name that you typed when you created your directory, is located in the domain root\.
 The domain root is owned and managed by AWS\.

  The *admin* account that was created with your *Microsoft AD* directory has permissions for the most common administrative activities for your OU: